 - You can share reports with anyone also shared to the underlying sheets populating the report.

 - If you don’t want to share the underlying sheets with your audience, publish your report or display it in a dashboard.
-This way, you ensure that your audience only sees the high-level information you want to display.
+This way, you ensure your audience only sees the high-level information you want to display.

 Note that because it doesn’t store any information, reports only display information stored in sheets.
 That’s why reports don’t count against the sheet limit for your plan.